alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 In this section we're going to add a description of what happens when the player pets the dragon's head.
-To make it a little more exciting, we'll split the description onto three strings in a tuple.
+To make it a little more exciting, we'll split the description onto multiple strings in a tuple.
 Something like:

 * `"You slowly creep forward..."`
 * `"...gingerly reach out your hand..."`
 * {samp}`"...and gently pat the dragon's {COLOR} head."`
+* `"..."`
+* `"He blinks sleepy eyes and peers at you..."`

 Before printing the messages about gems and damage, we'll iterate over the `sentences` tuple.
 In each iteration we'll print a blank line,